 Originally posted in 2018, this post was updated in December 2020.
-Karen Hope is a presenter at the 2021 ECA National Conference, to be held in Brisbane.
+Karen Hope is a presenter at the 2021 ECA National Conference.

 The early childhood care and education sector has a workforce that often places the welfare and needs of others above their own.
 Because of this, in the face of ever competing demands and responsibilities, we, as educators, do not pay due diligence to our own wellbeing.

 Educators often overlook their own physical, mental and emotional needs, resulting in a state of exhaustion, stress and anxiety—particularly as the year draws to a close and our internal toolboxes are somewhat depleted.
 As the year draws to an end, how do we find our joy, our renewed interest, our enthusiasm and our excitement for the possibilities that the New Year holds when we are tired and worn out?

 Educator wellbeing should be a career-long focus.
 This requires you to be alert and constantly ‘checking in’ to endure that you are taking care of your own needs first.
 To ensure that we have a workforce that reflects wellbeing, it requires each early childhood educator to have his or her own strategic plan.

 - Get physical—move a little, or a lot.
 But move!